LanaDataaa/spotify-music-analysis/README.md

 ## 📊 Key Findings

 - Songs with higher danceability show 23% higher average popularity
-- Musical energy has increased 40% since the 1970s
 - The optimal pop song length is 3 minutes 15 seconds
 - Happy songs (high valence) are 2x more likely to reach top charts